Lisa Vidal: Career

 In 1992, Vidal appeared in the crime drama film, Night and the City, alongside Robert De Niro and Jessica Lange, directed by Irwin Winkler.
 She starred alongside Lauren Vélez and Rita Moreno in the 1994 comedy-drama film, I Like It Like That.
 From 1994–1995, she appeared in New York Undercover in a recurring role as a reporter named Carmen.
 In the series she was sister to Det.
 Eddie Torres, played by Michael DeLorenzo.
 In 1995, she did some Off-Broadway theatre and worked on The Commish.
 Vidal has also appeared in a number of other films, such as Mighty Aphrodite (1995), The Wonderful Ice Cream Suit (1998), and Chasing Papi (2003).
 She played a leading role in the 2007 psychological horror film, Dark Mirror.

 Vidal was series regular on the ABC police drama, High Incident (1995–1996), and on The Brian Benben Show in 1998, and later had major recurring roles on Third Watch from 1999 to 2001 as Dr. Sarah Morales and ER from 2001 to 2004 as firefighter Sandy Lopez.
 From 2001 to 2004, Vidal starred opposite Bonnie Bedelia in the Lifetime drama series, The Division, for which she received the 2002 nomination for the ALMA Award in the Best Actress Category.
 In 2006, she had a brief role in the short-lived action series Smith as one of the federal agents looking for Ray Liotta's group of thieves.
 In 2010 she starred in NBC drama, The Event, playing the First Lady of the United States.
 Vidal also starred in a number of made-for-television movies, including The Taking of Pelham One Two Three (1998), Naughty or Nice (2004), and Odd Girl Out (2005).

 In 2013, Vidal began starring opposite Gabrielle Union in the BET drama series, Being Mary Jane, playing the role of Kara Lynch, the executive producer of Mary Jane's show.
 The series ended in 2017, and in 2019 BET released a two-hour film finale.
 From 2015 to 2017, she also had a recurring role in the Fox comedy-drama series Rosewood.
 Vidal also guest-starred on American Horror Story, Shameless and Chicago P.D.
 In 2020, Vidal was cast as Mari Garcia, the lead character’s mother, in ABC romantic comedy-drama series The Baker and the Beauty.

 Personal life

 Vidal is a breast cancer survivor.
+Her son, Scott Jarred Cohen, died on April 11, 2021 at the age of 28.